wea-f/ByePassHub/UnblockedSearchEngines.md

 # ByePassHub > Private Search Engines | updated Apr 8
 ## If you like these lists, make sure to star this repository!
-This files includes links of **private search engines,** which you can search ANYTHING on the web (untracked), but you cannot go to unblocked websites unlike proxies. <br>
+This files includes links of **private search engines,** which you can **search ANYTHING** on the web untracked, unrestricted, and free, but you cannot go to websites unlike proxies. <br>
 This file idea was from the [Math Homework doc](https://docs.google.com/document/d/1p6v8hoaff4kja1eBqxfc6zBc22y6aU7fVcNgQxaob-8/edit), but there are more, unblocked links! <br>
 **Suggestions?** Click [here](https://forms.gle/FaHsGQxFTnZ6uSvn9)  to fill out a form. <br>